Rob Sand: Investigations and audits

-From 2011 to 2019, Jeffrey Dworek, a Metro Waste Authority (MWA) director of operations defrauded the company for over $2 million by billing services not rendered to subcontractors he owned.
-He sent money to Lemar Programming Company, International Telemetry Technologies and Britad Enterprises and deposited the money in his own accounts.
-On January 8, 2021 he was sentenced to 4.75 years in federal prison on charges of mail fraud and was sentenced by Chief District Judge John Alfred Jarvey.
+From 2011 to 2019, Jeffrey Dworek, a Metro Waste Authority (MWA) director of operations, defrauded the company of over $2 million by billing services not rendered to subcontractors he owned.
+He sent money to Lemar Programming Company, International Telemetry Technologies, and Britad Enterprises and deposited it in his own accounts.
+On January 8, 2021, he was sentenced to 4.75 years in federal prison on charges of mail fraud by Chief District Judge John Alfred Jarvey.
 This was a joint investigation with the Auditor and the FBI.
-He was prosecuted by the United States Attorney for the Southern District of Iowa Richard D. Westphal.
+He was prosecuted by United States Attorney for the Southern District of Iowa Richard D. Westphal.

 From 2019 to 2025, the Auditor's office investigated the Johnson County Conservation Board due to misspent $95,000 by former Conservation Director Larry Gullett and Operations Superintendent Wade Schultz.
 The Johnson County Conservation Board requested the investigation after finding the mismanagement.

 In 2020, an audit conducted by Sand's office found that Governor Kim Reynolds misspent $21 million from the CARES Act on unrelated state contracts rather than on managing the COVID-19 pandemic.
 The state returned the money to their coronavirus relief fund.
 Sand alleged Reynolds broke Iowa's law against self-promotion by appearing in a taxpayer-funded video to promote wearing a mask.
 An Iowa ethics board later found Reynolds did not break any laws.
 In November 2021, Sand said Reynolds improperly used nearly $450,000 in federal coronavirus relief funds to pay salaries for 21 staff members for three months in the last year.

 In 2022 and 2023, an audit was conducted of the Iowa Judicial Branch, which found $27.6 million was sent to the wrong place and shorted state and local funds.
 This was caused by an IT error and was fixed but was investigated by the Auditor.